Josef-Friedrich/shell-scripts/README.md

 ```
 Usage: rsync-backup [-abBdehlLmn] <source> <destination>

-DESCRIPTION
-	A wrapper command for rsync with the main features:
+A wrapper script for rsync with source und destination accessibility checks, advanced logging and backup support.
-		- Backups in in the folder '.rsync-backup/backups'
-		- Logging per e mail.
-		- Source und destination folder checks over scp.

 OPTIONS
 	-a <path>: Creates a .rsync-backup/please-sync affirmation file for the given folder.